 "The golden hours, on angel wings flew oer me and my dearie; for dear to me as light and life was my sweet highland Mary."

-Lovely green trees of various types lent their beauty to the woodland spaces as well as punctuating the lawns and the perimeter of the lakes.
-Some of these tree specimens include the Geary Oaks (which are the only native trees to Victoria as we were informed on our tour); the noble Douglas fir trees; Western Red Cedar trees; Weeping willow trees and others.
+Lovely green trees of various types lent their beauty to the woodland spaces and punctuated the lawns and the perimeter of the lakes.
+Some of these tree specimens include the following: Geary Oaks, the only native trees to Victoria.
+There is also the noble Douglas fir, Western Red Cedar, Weeping Willow trees, and others.

 Mile 0 of the Trans-Canada Highway also originates here.